jduggan83/see-a-mess/README.md

-### Just Todo It
+### See-A-Mess

-A todo list app written using Polymer, Phonegap, and a local pouchDB which syncs to a couchDB on cloudant.com
+A google spreadsheet based CMS.
+Designed to operated as an online service only requiring a spreadsheet to specified format published from google drive.

 #### Requirements